As I wish you all Wesołych Świąt and a Happy Christmas in these uncertain times, let’s look back at Polish Christmases of the past.

-In less than 100 hours, we will sit down to our Wigilia (Christmas Eve) feast, breaking opłatek (Christmas wafer) with our families and wishing each other our heart’s desires.
-As the aromatic smells of the food we are about to eat surround us, it’s easy to forget that this sharing of opłatek is the very essence of the night and the only sign of Christmas, for those in exile through the ages …
+Soon we will sit down to our Wigilia (Christmas Eve) feast, breaking opłatek (Christmas wafer) and wishing each other our heart’s desires.
+As the aromatic smells of the food we are about to eat surround us, it’s easy to forget that this sharing of opłatek is the very essence of the night and the only sign of Christmas for those in exile through the ages …

 The tradition of opłatek stems not only from early Christians sharing bread, but Poland’s traumatic history.
-When the country was split between three nations in the 18th and 19th centuries, people wanted to express their unity and nationhood, they started sending opłatek to family, which was much easier to put in an envelope than real bread.
-Sharing opłatek, which is similar to communion bread, is a very personal experience, each person gets a wafer and shares pieces with everyone else, wishing others happiness, asking forgiveness or just thanking them for being who they are.
+When the country was split between three nations in the 18th and 19th centuries, people wanted to express their unity and nationhood, so they started sending opłatek to family members, which was much easier to put in an envelope than real bread.
+Sharing opłatek, which is similar to communion bread, is a very personal experience.
+Each person picks a wafer and shares pieces with everyone else, wishing happiness, asking forgiveness or just thanking them for being who they are.
 This night is an opportunity to heal old rifts and start anew.
 Cyprian Norwid, one of Poland’s 18th century poets, summed up what it means for Polish people.

 Jest w moim kraju zwyczaj, że w dzień wigilijny,